vitiral/wake/DESIGN.md

     signature of the fingerprint hash.
   - `localStore/` directory containing only _local_ pkg definitions.
 Used for pkg overrides.
-  - `localDependencies.json` file containing a map of `path: pkgId`.
+  - `localDependencies.json` file containing a map of `path: pkgVer`.
 This is automatically generated when building local dependencies and is used to retrieve "locked" dependencies of external depdendencies.